implicitly-awesome/exop_data/README.md

 #=> [%{email: "efsT6Px@hotmail.com"}, %{email: "swEowmk7mW0VmkJDF@yahoo.com"}]
 ```

-The cool thing is that it is also possible to pass specific generators for `inner` and `last_item` parameters and they can be nested as deep as you want:
+The cool thing is that it is also possible to pass specific generators for `inner` and `list_item` parameters and they can be nested as deep as you want:

 ```elixir
 contract = [